Femme en posture d’étirement illustrant une routine quotidienne pour maintenir des articulations souples

 • Gradually increase the amplitude of the circles.

 Spend 20 to 30 seconds on each ankle.
-Do this exercise 2 to 3 times a day, especially before doing sports or after having sat for a long time.
+Do this exercise 2 to 3 times a day, especially before working out or after sitting for a long time.

 Why is it useful?